dickhardt/node-a2p3/README.md

 ####Details

-The first time install is run, it will copy the `sample.config.json` file to `config.json` and update the `device`, `appID` and `name` properties.
+The first time install is run, it will create a `config.json` file and set the `device`, `appID` and `name` values.
 Install will then run `app-registration.js` with `config.json` and register the app with `appID` and `name` at the Registrar, and then at the Email, SI, Health and People Resource Servers and save all the keys and key IDs into `vault.json`.
 See the **vault.json** section for more details.
 You should keep the contents of your `vault.json` file secret!

 #### config.json